apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToDate.md

 globalization.stringToDate
 ===========

-Parses a date formatted as a string according to the client's user preferences and calendar using the time zone of the client and returns the corresponding date object.
+Parses a date formatted as a string, according to the client's user preferences and calendar using the time zone of the client, and returns the corresponding date object.

     navigator.globalization.stringToDate(dateString, successCallback, errorCallback, options);

 Description
 -----------

-It returns the date to the success callback with a properties object as a parameter.
+Returns the date to the success callback with a `properties` object as a parameter.
 That object should have the following properties:

 - __year__: The four digit year. _(Number)_
 - __month__: The month from (0 - 11). _(Number)_